This article was originally published in April of 2018 but has been updated to include relevant content.

 Sandy soil drains quickly, so it requires slow watering to thoroughly saturate soil root zones.
 To distinguish sandy soil from other soil types, it is usually light brown in color with a gritty texture.
 Because of this porous characteristic, it is not ideal for seedlings as water drains away quickly.

 3.)
 Clay Soil

 Clay soil holds more water than other types of soil but is slow to absorb and release the moisture.
 It is not recommended to over-water or water faster than the clay can absorb.
 Clay soil is characterized by its small particles and texture.
 When wet, clay soil is sticky to the touch but feels smooth when dry.
 Due to its high water capacity, it is often considered a heavier soil, and less commonly known is that clay soil can also take longer to warm up in the spring.

 General Soil Moisture Information & Tips

-- If you have sandy or very heavy clay soils and would like to improve its water retention, add compost or organic matter to your soil.
+- If you have sandy or heavy clay soils and would like to improve water retention, add compost or organic matter to your soil.

 - One inch of water per week is adequate for most plants.
-You may use a rain gauge to assist (not included; sold separately).
+You may use a basic analog rain gauge to track your weekly rainfall.